 If you are interested in Japanese language courses, you may consider taking ASTD 135, a language and culture familiarization course that teaches basic Japanese pronunciation, common greetings, and a few essential expressions.
 If you have taken JAPN 111 or higher or have prior experience with Japanese, you are not permitted to take ASTD 135.

-UMUC's KORN classes, dedicated to the instruction of Korean language, are only available at specific UMUC Asia locations.
+UMUC's Korean language courses are only available at specific UMUC Asia locations.
 If you are stateside and interested in Korean language courses, you can take ASTD 155, a language and culture familiarization course that teaches basic Korean pronunciation, common greetings, and a few essential expressions.
-If you have taken KORN 111 or higher or have prior experience with Korean, you are not permitted to take ASTD 155.
+If you have taken an elementary Korean language course or higher at UMUC or another institution, or have prior experience with Korean, you are not permitted to take ASTD 155.

 In UMUC's Spanish language courses, you will find instruction for students of all levels, from beginners to native speakers.
 Native speakers are not allowed into most UMUC language courses, with the exception of SPAN 314, SPAN 418, and SPAN 419.
 If you plan on taking multiple UMUC Spanish language courses, you may be interested in the Undergraduate Certificate in Spanish for Business and the Professions, a 16-credit program that consists entirely of Spanish courses.

 Please e-mail firstname.lastname@example.org if you have questions about placement into language courses or if you have prior experience learning a language.
 Placement testing is available for all languages offered at UMUC.
 If you have no prior experience with a language, please enroll in the introductory course.